Nuclear-Powered UIUC FAQ

 How much research has gone into using the hydrogen produced by this reactor to power campus vehicles and CUMTD buses?
 If this is truly a possibility, are we ready to maximize the hydrogen as fuel and make this transition?

 This is currently being studied through a separate DOE grant awarded to NPRE.

-An act of Congress, a competitive proposal, regulatory review, contracting, siting, and construction—we are at the start of a very complex process.
+Financing, stakeholder support, regulatory review, contracting, siting, and construction—we are at the start of a very complex process.

 The U.S. has long been a world leader in nuclear research (the first human-made fission chain reaction happened right here in Illinois, at the University of Chicago).
 Recognizing both that history and the opportunity to advance safe, modern nuclear power technologies, Congress recently passed bipartisan legislation to stimulate industrial innovation in technologies that win on safety, waste reduction, and reliability.
-In Spring of 2020, the Department of Energy announced a significant funding opportunity to support the deployment and demonstration of new nuclear power technologies, with proposals due in August.
-The University of Illinois has joined with a leading U.S.-based developer of modular reactors and three U.S. National Laboratories to submit a proposal for this highly competitive award.
-The proposal is currently undergoing review, and the DOE is expected to issue two awards.

 With a successful licensing by all governing bodies, including environmental assessments, safety assessments, and operational approval, the project team expects to be on-line with the new system in 2025.

 As early as 2015, the campus utility master plan assessed the feasibility and promise of various energy technologies with respect to the University’s decarbonization goals.
 In that public document, small nuclear was noted as promising and worth consideration as a developing technology that could replace existing fossil steam production.